Grendahl/t-rex-faq/README.md

 Go watch those, and follow along.

+If you'd like to monitor your card for errors while you perform your overclock, open a CMD window and send the command ```nvidia-smi dmon -s pucvmet``` and watch the appropriate columns for errors.

 ## Why does my hashrate go lower when I keep increasing my --mclock value?
 It's ECC memory.
 If it is producing errors, it has to fix them, which costs performance.